d212digital/AbriellaNotes/README.md

 ![screenshot](https://user-images.githubusercontent.com/33350634/189292355-39f56b24-258c-4e35-937c-0e0f87c467ab.png)

-I've used Microsoft STT API endpoints using Azure and Microsoft.CognitiveServicesSpeechServices to use it on your project, create a resource get your API Key, add your key to the SpeechButton_Click method in NotesWindow.xaml.cs build the product and click the speech button, dictate your note and it will auto update the note.
+I've used Microsoft STT API endpoints using Azure and Microsoft.CognitiveServicesSpeechServices.
+To use it on your project, create an AI resource over on Azure, get your API Key, add your key to the SpeechButton_Click method in NotesWindow.xaml.cs build and click the speech button, dictate your note and it will auto update the note.
 It's brilliantly accurate.

 I have tried also creating it using the built in Windows SpeechRecognition Engine and whilst it works, it's nowhere near as accurate.